iluvjava/Maths/Notebook 2.0 obsidian/AMATH 515 Optimization Fundamentals/Introduction to the Simplex Algorithm.md

 ---
 ### **Intro**

 The simplex algorithm is an iterative method for solving a linear programming problem.
-I feel like this algorithm idea is some of the hardest (or weirdest) idea that I had learned, but it turns out to be foundamental to other areas of optimizations.
+I feel like this algorithm idea is some of the hardest (or weirdest) idea that I had learned, but it turns out to be fundamental to other areas of optimizations.
 This text is being written around the time of my PhD, 4 years after I was taught about the simplex algorithm.
 All the contents from here are from my own, based on my own knowledge of the topic.

 A lot of the introductory materials skipped motivations and underlying "WHY" when talking about the simplex algorithm and its representations, e.g: Matrix Environment, Tableau and Dictionary.
 In addition, I will attempt to link the content of the algorithm to foundational ideas in LP.
 We wish to know exactly why and when we want to stick to the vertices of the simplex, how the vertices are manifested in the dictionaries, and we make things abstract with structural matrices to understand primal dual tableau correspondence, instead of convincing it via specific examples.
-The hope is that, after reading this file, aim the readers gained some understand of the simplex algorithm in an algorithmic way, and gains pictural understanding about the underlying manipulations of matrices and vectors with relation to the geometric interpretations of the algorithm.
+The hope is that, after reading this file, aim the readers gained some understand of the simplex algorithm in an algorithmic way, and gains visual understanding about the underlying manipulations of matrices and vectors with relation to the geometric interpretations of the algorithm.
+This is what we do:
+1. Simplex dictionary method with matrices for a specific example.
+2. Primal dual simplex dictionary demonstrated with the same examples and correspondences are colored.
+3. Generic formation of the previous items to convince that the correspondence theorem is legit as what it claims to be.

 ---
 ### **Motivations | Farmer's Dilemma**